The absolute best way to give your Etsy shop a makeover is to take the best possible photographs of your products, no question.

 Believe it or not, you can edit your photos in a way to help your products stand out.
 When editing your photos, crop them the way you want them to appear in a square; this is how they will appear in your shop.
 Crop your images in a way that focuses directly on the image without too much background or space remaining to distract your viewer.

 Cropping detailed shots of your images is an effective way to show off your product and make your shopper feel like they can see it up close (almost as if they are picking it up themselves).
-Photoshop and Gimp are both well known and effective photo editing programs.
+Photoshop is a well known and effective photo editing program.
 If you don’t already have a photo editing program on your computer or just don’t understand how your current program works, download Picasa.
 Picasa is a free downloadable photo editing program made by Google that is super user friendly; it allows you to crop, change color, adjust lighting, sharpen, and many other editing tools!

-Hot tip: Scroll through the Time Machine 2 sold items or the Gift Guides and click on the pictures that jump out most to you.
+Hot tip: Browse Etsy and click on the pictures that jump out most to you.
 Take a look at the cropping and editing of these photos and use them as your inspiration.

 Things you can do immediately to give your shop an instant photo makeover: